antea-p/IT255-Animal-Adoption/README.md

 6. In order to use most of the functionality, you will need to be logged in.
 That was a constraint put as part of college's project rules.
 For credentials, check db.json.

 ## Screenshots
+Below are couple of screenshots showcasing some of pages and features.

 **Basic homepage (not logged in)**:
 ![image](https://github.com/antea-p/IT255-Animal-Adoption/assets/147252486/003b1c67-ffc6-4ee2-839b-03113b8716b2)